‘Astro Boy’ DIY Robot Kits: ‘My First ATOM Kit’ Smart Robot Build Subscription

 Astro Boy, a lovable robotic child with amazing features from the popular series of the same name, can soon be assembled at home using “My First ATOM” DIY robotics kit that can be purchased as a weekly subscription service.

 Hoping to tap into the “Big Kid” market, multiple big Japanese companies are collaborating to introduce a Do It Yourself (DIY) robotics kit that, when finished, offers a fully-functioning Astro Boy robot.
-The Artificial Intelligence driven robot won’t be an ordinary hobby robot, but will be able to move with help of advanced robotic components, recognize people, and interact with them as well.
+The Artificial Intelligence driven robot won’t be an ordinary hobby robot but will be able to move with help of advanced robotic components, recognize people, and interact with them as well.

 Japanese corporations Kodansha, Tezuka Productions, NTT DoCoMo, VAIO, and Fujisoft have decided to combine their expertise and intellectual properties for the “ATOM Project.”
 The project is essentially a weekly subscription service which will allow purchasers to build their own personal communications robot based on the titular character from Osamu Tezuka’s classic manga and TV anime, Astro Boy (known as Tetsuwan Atom in Japan), reported Crunchyroll.

-The subscription will included “My First ATOM” kit.
+The subscription will include “My First ATOM” kit.
 The kit consists of 70 individual pieces.
 It is not clear how the distribution of the pieces will be managed or arranged.
-However, the subscription starts in April, and is supposed to go on until next year’s September.
+However, the subscription starts in April and is supposed to go on until next year’s September.
 In other words, between in April 2017 and September 2018, the complete “My First ATOM” kit should reach the subscribers.
 Hence it is quite likely that the subscription service could mail pieces of the DIY robotics kit, and subscribers will have to receive all the mail-ins to ensure they have the complete kit.

-The kit, comprising of 70 pieces, when fully assembled, will allow the subscribers of “My First ATOM” kit to build an Atom / Astro Boy communications robot.
+The kit, comprising of 70 pieces, when fully assembled, will allow the subscribers of “My First ATOM” kit to build an Atom/Astro Boy communications robot.
 Not meant for mere hobbyists, the robot features some very advanced components.
 According to the creators, the robot will have “eyes” that will be able to recognize the user, a microphone to listen to vocal commands and interactive instructions, a set of speakers that will act as a mouthpiece to communicate back, and small LCD display.

 DoCoMo and partners unveil Atom Boy robot DIY kit, c/w AI functions, Tezuka-sensei would be smiling – details [Jpn] https://t.co/PNTqQGEbgy pic.twitter.com/btK4608Bpt